+'''

-ArrowPlus a => (<+>) :: a (e,()) c -> a (e,()) c -> a (e,()) c at least for strict k.
+ArrowPlus a \Rightarrow (<+>) :: a (e,()) c -> a (e,()) c -> a (e,()) c

+'''

+It is essential that this operator be polymorphic in e (representing the environment input to the command and thence to its subcommands) and satisfy the corresponding naturality property at least for strict k.
 (This should be automatic if you're not using seq.)
 This ensures that environments seen by the subcommands are environments of the whole command, and also allows the translation to safely trim these environments.
 (The second component of the input pairs can contain unnamed input values, as described in the next section.)
 The operator must also not use any variable defined within the current arrow abstraction.